 Located on 100 acres of fields and woods in East Greenbush, Is-Sho-Da is a great option to enjoy all the aspects of camping, while serving as a fantastic location for day trips into the historic city of Albany.
-Hilltop lodge provides year-round camping with a fireplace, shower, toilets, and full kitchen.
+Hilltop Lodge provides year-round camping.
 Rustic screened enclosed shelters offer the chance for a group to feel a part of nature like tent camping while being able to stay together during overnights or program activities.
 When ready for tent camping groups can stay in platform tents.
 With hiking and snowshoe trails, a 5-acre pond for water activities, a great sledding hill, and a large playfield you'll find so much to do!